Cruelty Free And Vegan Are The Same Thing Right?

 Don't worry, we got you.
 Let's break it down.

-Cruelty Free solely means that the product was not subjected to animal testing of any kind, whether it be directly through the brand, the manufacturer or a third party as required by law (any brand that sells in mainland China).
+Cruelty Free solely means that the brand does not conduct animal testing on it's products or ingredients, whether it be directly through the brand, the manufacturer or a third party as required by law (any brand that sells in mainland China).

 These products can still contain ingredients from animals, like beeswax, carmine, honey, ect.

 Cruelty free brands can also be owned by companies (parent companies) that do allow testing on animals.
 A good example of this is Urban Decay, they are a cruelty free brand, but their parent company, L'oreal, is not a cruelty free brand.

 Vegan is if the product contains no animal by products, like beeswax, honey, animal hair, ect.
 All brands, regardless of whether they are cruelty free or not can have vegan products in their range.

 Some brands may have products that contain no animal products but won't list that product as vegan and that is due to the chance that it could have been cross contaminated by non vegan products in production.
 Most brands are quite open about which products they have that are suitable for vegans.

 But what about brushes and lashes that contain animal hair I hear you ask?